 If you do find yourself in this situation, your options will be thoroughly discussed with you and your family prior to any placement.
 Be assured – the Te Omanga Hospice team will continue to care for you as though you were in your own home.

-If you have been accepted on our hospice programme you are most welcome to come and have a look at the Inpatient Unit, which is now located at 38 Britannia Street in Petone.
+If you have been accepted on our hospice programme you are most welcome to come and have a look at the Inpatient Unit, which is located at 136 Woburn Road in Lower Hutt.
 Our friendly staff will be happy to take you through.
 We also welcome feedback.
 At Te Omanga, we are always looking for ways to improve our service to you and your family.

 List of things someone brings into the IPU: